GSA/search-gov-website/README.md

 ### Logging In
 Navigate to [https://search.gov/admin/](https://search.gov/admin/) and login with your Github account.

-Note: You may get a message to log into [Federalist](https://federalistapp.18f.gov/sites) first.
-If so, log into Federalist and try to log in again to NetlifyCMS.
+Note: You may get a message to log into [Cloud.gov Pages](https://pages.cloud.gov/sites) first.
+If so, log into Cloud.gov Pages and try to log in again to NetlifyCMS.

 Once you log in successfully, you should see the following screen:
 ![NetlifyCMS Landing page, showing collections and posts](/assets/img/site/netlify-cms-landing.png)